Skip to main content

 New York Teacher

 Many UFT-represented members have a unique and valuable benefit: the ability to take an extended child care leave and return to their job afterward.
-This benefit is for those who want to take more time off than paid parental leave or an FMLA benefit will allow.
+This benefit is for those who want to take more time off than paid parental leave or federal Family and Medical Leave Act benefits will allow.

-You must return to work on the September following your child’s fourth birthday, unless you have or adopt another child, in which case the leave can be extended.
+You must return to work in the September following your child’s fourth birthday, unless you give birth to or adopt another child, in which case the leave can be extended.

 Teachers with at least one year of regularly appointed service (full-time work) are eligible for this benefit.
 Also eligible after one year are attendance teachers, speech teachers, school counselors, social workers and psychologists, school secretaries and lab specialists.